 Pembrolizumab may be used as the second-line or subsequent line therapy for MSI-H or dMMR positive unresectable/metastatic esophagus/EGJ/gastric tumors that have progressed on prior treatment and for which no satisfactory alternative treatment option is available.

 Chemotherapy may be used for esophageal cancer treatment as neoadjuvant therapy (given before surgery to downstage the tumor), concurrent therapy (given along with radiation), adjuvant therapy (given after surgical resection of tumor) and palliative therapy (in cases of metastatic disease).

 Some chemotherapy drugs used as a part of esophageal cancer treatment regimens are-

 - Paclitaxel, Docetaxel

 Best Esophageal Cancer Specialist in Delhi

-Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of more than 6 years of treating esophageal cancer patients.
-He has practiced in leading cancer hospitals in Delhi, and currently practicing at Manipal Hospital, Dwarka.
+Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of around 10 years of treating esophageal cancer patients.
+He has treated esophageal cancer patients with Chemotherapy, Targeted Therapy, Immunotherapy and Personalized Cancer Treatment.
+He is currently practicing at Manipal Hospital, Dwarka.

 Call +91 9686813020 for appointment.